China producer inflation picks up for first time in nine months, eases deflation worries

 But economists say the central bank is unlikely to overreact to a food price spike if it appears temporary and core inflation, which strips out volatile energy and food prices, remains steady.

-Non-food consumer inflation was up 1.8 percent on-year, just a touch more than February.
+Non-food consumer inflation was 1.8 percent on-year, just a touch more than February.

 (Reporting by Stella Qiu and Se Young Lee; Editing by Kim Coghill)